Strengthening resilience despite good financial year 2024

 Preliminary business figures

 In the 2024 financial year, the provider of industrial trucks and supply chain solutions achieved a turnover of 11.5 billion euros, according to its own figures.
-In the previous year, turnover amounted to 11.4 billion euros.
+In the previous year, turnover totalled 11.4 billion euros.

 Kion was able to increase EBIT from 791 million euros in 2023 to 917 million euros in 2024.
-The adjusted EBIT margin increased from 6.9 percent to 8.0 percent.
-The company is forecasting free cash flow of EUR 702 million for 2024.
+The adjusted EBIT margin increased from 6.9 per cent to 8.0 per cent.
+The company is forecasting a free cash flow of 702 million euros for 2024.

-The efficiency program is intended to take into account the changes in the macroeconomic environment.
-As Kion points out in its press release, the European economies are only developing modestly.
+The efficiency programme is intended to take account of changes in the macroeconomic environment.
+As Kion emphasises in its press release, the European economies are only developing modestly.
 This affects important customer industries in the Industrial Trucks & Services segment.
 According to Kion, Chinese competitors are currently expanding their market position in this segment.

-According to its press release, Kion intends to achieve annual cost savings of around 140 to 160 million euros with the efficiency program.
+According to its press release, Kion intends to achieve annual cost savings of around 140 to 160 million euros with the efficiency programme.
 These savings should be fully effective by 2026.